Logothetes ton agelon: History and functions

 The Byzantine office appears in the 9th century and is commonly accepted to be the evolution of the 4th-century Roman praepositus gregum et stabulorum, who was subordinate to the comes res privatae.
-Uniquely among the logothetes, the logothetēs tōn agelōn is listed among the high military officials (stratarchai) in the 899 Klētotologion of Philotheos, 40th in the hierarchy from the emperor, highlighting the office's close connection with the army.
+Uniquely among the logothetai, the logothetēs tōn agelōn is listed among the high military officials (stratarchai) in the 899 Klētotologion of Philotheos, 40th in the hierarchy from the emperor, highlighting the office's close connection with the army.
 The importance of the office increased from the 10th century, reaching its zenith in the late 13th century, when it was held by several of the most important state officials.

 Subordinate officials

 The subordinates of the logothetēs tōn agelōn were: